About Two Oceans Graduate Institute

 |Application Fees||R 290.00|

-Note that due to the Augmented Course offer and Module choices per Student we can only give you an overview Click Here to Contact Us to Estimate your Cost as per your required Application.Students who are applying for January 2019 will not be required to pay the Application Fee of R 290
+Note that due to the Augmented Course offer and Module choices per Student we can only give you an overview Click Here to Contact Us to Estimate your Cost as per your required Application.Applicants are required to pay an Application Fee of R 290

 |Account Name||2 Oceans Graduate Institute NPC|